eingkim/HomeProtect_TeamET/README.md

 CamSecurity: Python codes for Raspberry Pi, Ubuntu. - Detecting the Intruder.

+IR_scan: The codes to get raw data about IR signals.

 door: Arduino code for control the locker of the front door.

 ir_web: Arduino code for sending the signal to the air conditioner to turn it on/off.